 Part A - Introduction

-Subject Business Admir nistration
+Subject Business Administration

-Semester ш
+Semester п

 Name of the Course Business Communication

 Course Code B23-SEC-214

 Course Type: (CC/MCC/MDC/CC- M/DSEC/VOC/DSE/PC/AEC/VAC) SEC-2

-Level of the course (As per Annexure-I Foundation-Lev vel
+Level of the course (As per Annexure-I Foundation-Level

 Pre-requisite for the course (if any) None

-Course Learning Outcomes (CLO): To define communications speaking 2.
-To apple knowledge regarding situations To disting technique communications To designations e about the busing both inter and in all four business reading, writing, ate the gathered ess communication intra organizational the necessary at help them in for handling nethods and ways in and outside the
+Course Learning Outcomes (CLO): After completing this course, the learner will be able to: 1.
+To define and outline all four business communication skills i.e. reading, writing, speaking and listening 2.
+To apply and demonstrate the gathered knowledge about the business communication regarding both inter and intra organizational situations 3.
+To distinguish and examine the necessary techniques and skills that help them in communicating effectively for handling organizational issues.
+4. To design and develop their methods and ways in transmitting information within and outside the organizations in the most effective manner.
+5.

 Credits Theory Practical Total Total

 3 0 3

 Contact Hours/Week 3 0 3

 Max.
-Marks: 75 Internal Assessment Marks: 25 End Term Exam Marks: 50 Time: 3 Hours
+Marks: 75 Internal Assessment Marks: 25 End Term Exam Marks: 50 Time: 3 3 Hours